iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/KL Convergence Framework Part I.md

 The error bound conditions of (H3) allows us to give some generalized local error bound conditions around the limiting points from the set $\text{crit}\; f$.

 #### **Fact 1 | Locally constant function on a connected set**
-> A locally constant function on a connected set will be a constant function on the connected set.
+> A locally constant function on a connected set is a constant function on the entire connected set.

 **Proof**